 NOTE: Running a batch load script is a resource-intense process that can significantly affect server performance.
 This feature processes every user and group in your ServiceNow instance to determine whether they should be synchronized to xMatters.
 It is recommended that you run the batch load process only when the integration is initially installed, and only during non-peak server times to minimize the server strain and processing time required to complete the synchronization.

-Syncing Supervisors and ServiceNow Group Managers
+How ServiceNow Supervisors and Group Managers are synced

-You can also choose to sync group managers from ServiceNow even if they don't have the xMatters sync role (x_xma_xmatter.xmatters).
+You can choose to sync group managers from ServiceNow even if they don't have the xMatters sync role (x_xma_xmatter.xmatters).
 To use this feature, select the Always Sync Group Managers option on the xMatters Configuration – Data Sync page.

 Batch load users and groups